byroot/megatest/README.md

 # Megatest

-Megatest is a test-unit like framework with a focus on usability.
+Megatest is a test-unit like framework with a focus on usability, and designed with continuous integration in mind.

 ## Installation